joybiswas007/torrents-api/README.md

 ### Start server

-To run the server locally, use the following command: `npm run dev` On server: `npm run start`
+To run the server locally, use the following command: `npm run dev`
+<br>On server: `npm run start`

+PCGamesTorrents, Pirateiro and Anidex requires Puppeteer for scraping.
-Incase you face issue with Puppeteer on linux servers:
+If you face anykind issue with Puppeteer on linux servers:

 ```
 https://pptr.dev/troubleshooting